Unmanned combat aerial vehicle: Ukraine and Russia - 2022 onwards

 Drones were also used extensively during the Russo-Ukrainian war.
-The 2022 conflict was widely described as the first full-scale war featuring the large-scale use of small and commercial-grade UAVs in military settings.
+The war was widely described as the first full-scale war featuring the large-scale use of small and commercial-grade UAVs in military settings.
 Consumer quadcopters and first-person view (FPV) drones, modified with sensors and explosives, were being used for military missions.
 The affordability and availability of small UAVs have shifted modern warfare and given rise to new offensive and defensive strategies.
 Usage of small combat drones offers a cost advantage, and their high performance, reliability, and commercial availability for repair parts also contributed to their popularity.